Askola: Urban areas

 In 2019, out of the total population of 4,943, 2,636 people lived in urban areas and 2,251 in sparsely populated areas, while the coordinates of 56 people were unknown.
 This made Askola's degree of urbanization 53.9%.
 The urban population in the municipality was divided between two urban areas as follows:

 Services

 Askola has four primary schools, and two secondary schools, as well as one vocational school.
 Both secondary schools also receive students from the neighboring municipality of Pukkila, which does not have its own post-primary school education.

 The Askola's library operates in six locations: the church village, Monninkylä and four schools of the municipality.

 Public health care is provided at the Askola Health Center.

-There are only two Sale grocery stores in the municipality: one in the church village and the other in Monninkylä.
-Locals have also wished the municipality a third grocery store from a competing chain, such as Kesko or Lidl.
+There are two Sale grocery stores in the municipality: one in the church village and the other in Monninkylä.
+In 2021, locals said they wanted a third grocery store from a competing chain, such as Kesko or Lidl.